 Next, the sperm sample is washed and concentrated, then added to the eggs about four hours after egg retrieval.
 The sperm and eggs are placed in an incubator overnight and the eggs are examined the next day for signs of fertilisation.
 Usually, 60 to 70 per cent of eggs will fertilise if the sperm sample appears normal.

 An embryologist will contact you to discuss fertilisation outcomes and any questions you may have.
 The fertilised eggs are then kept in the incubator for an additional 48 hours.

 Your treating specialist may suggest Intracytoplasmic Sperm Injection (ICSI) as part of your treatment if the sperm quality is low (sperm count, morphology or motility).
 ICSI is a specialised form of treatment for male infertility and involves injecting a single sperm directly into a single mature egg.

 Embryo transfer occurs two to five days after egg retrieval.
 The embryo chosen for transfer is inserted into a thin plastic catheter (a soft tube), which is passed through the cervix, into the uterus and gently released.
 The process itself takes only a few minutes and is usually painless.

 After the transfer, some of the remaining embryos may be suitable for vitrification (rapid freezing), and this option is available to all patients undergoing IVF treatment.
-Frozen embryos can be used in subsequent cycles if the first cycle is not successful.
-To be suitable for freezing, embryos must not show signs of abnormal/slow development or fragmentation (cell breakdown)
+Frozen embryos can be used in subsequent cycles if the first one is not successful.
+To be suitable for freezing, embryos must not show signs of abnormal/slow development or fragmentation (cell breakdown).